Calebh101/quick_navbar_flutter/README.md

 ### sidebar
 - **Required**: no
 - **Type**: boolean
-- **Default**: false
+- **Default**: auto
 - **Description**: The sidebar is a feature to show a side navbar instead of a bottom navbar for larger screens.
-True shows the sidebar, false hides, and leaving it blank makes it **false, because this feature is in beta.** ~~based on if the screen width is larger than the screen height.~~
+True shows the sidebar, false hides, and leaving it blank makes it based on if the screen width is larger than the screen height.
+- **Notice**: To use this feature, please set the optional sidebarBeta parameter to true.
+Otherwise, this feature will not be usable unless you set sidebarBeta to true, or you explicitly set sidebar to true.